teohm/teohm.github.com/source/_posts/2013-04-17-chef-cookbooks-for-busy-ruby-developers.markdown

 * `postgresql`, `mysql` installed and databases created
 *  all apps will be stored in `/home/apps/`

 4. Tweak Capistrano deploy.rb
 -------------

-Now, you can deploy a rack-backed app to the remote server.
+Now, it's ready to deploy a Rack-backed app to the remote server!

 I have two example Rails apps available on Github:

 * [teohm/sample-app1](https://github.com/teohm/sample-app1) runs on unicorn,
 * [teohm/sample-app2](https://github.com/teohm/sample-app2) runs on passenger-standalone.

 There are a few **minor tweaks required in Capistrano `deploy.rb`**, as listed below.

 I will explain the tweaks in details next time.
-Meanwhile, check out the complete working examples at: [app1/config/deploy.rb](https://github.com/teohm/sample-app1/blob/master/config/deploy.rb), [app2/config/deploy.rb](https://github.com/teohm/sample-app2/blob/master/config/deploy.rb)
+Meanwhile, check out the complete working examples at: [app1/config/deploy.rb](https://github.com/teohm/sample-app1/blob/master/config/deploy.rb) and [app2/config/deploy.rb](https://github.com/teohm/sample-app2/blob/master/config/deploy.rb)

 ### Login as `deploy` user